Peter Jackson shares sneak peek at Beatles documentary Get Back

-Director Sir Peter Jackson has shared a sneak peek at his eagerly awaited Beatles documentary Get Back.
+Director Peter Jackson has shared a sneak peek at his eagerly awaited Beatles documentary Get Back.

 The film features intimate behind-the-scenes footage of the Fab Four and is compiled from more than 60 hours of unseen footage shot in January 1969.

-Oscar-winner Sir Peter, best known for his work on The Lord Of The Rings, is putting the finishing touches on Get Back from a studio in New Zealand.
+Oscar-winner Jackson, best known for his work on The Lord Of The Rings, is putting the finishing touches on Get Back from a studio in New Zealand.

 He said he wanted to cheer fans up with a five-minute montage of clips from the film, showing the Beatles at work – and play – in the studio.